tcaty/spa-env/README.md

 # spa-env

-Have you ever tried to use runtime environment variables in single page applications?
+Have you ever tried to use environment variables in single page applications at browser runtime?
 There are several ways to do it, however almost all of them are too slow, too unsafe or have redundant complexity.
 So, `spa-env` is fast, reliable and simple solution of this problem.

 ## How does it work?